 ratio (CAR), and albumin to fibrinogen ratio (AFR).

-these ratios and the disease activity.
+between these ratios and the disease activity.

 Methods: We conducted a cross-sectional study, including patients with spondyloarthritis.
 The following

 ratios were calculated: PLR, NLR, AFR, and CAR.
 Pearson correlation analysis was carried

 out to test the correlation of the data.
 Receiver operating characteristic curves were evaluated